NBISweden/workshop-genome_assembly/exercises/exercise_4.md

 <details>
 <summary> Solution - click to expand </summary>

-The peak of the histogram is at around 50x coverage.
+The peak of the histogram is at around 50x coverage, read length is 100, and the k-mer size is 27.
+This leads to a read depth of M * L / (L - K + 1) = 50 * 100 / (100 - 27 + 1) =~ 68x read depth of coverage.

+The total number of bases in the data set is 1070871200, and therefore the estimated genome size is G = T / N = 1070871200 / 68 = 15748106 =~ 15.75 Mb.
+From before we know the genome size is 3.22 Mb, so the estimated genome size also indicates something unusual about the data.

 </details>